AnyChart/docs.anychart.com/Common_Settings/Legend/Individual_Legend_Items.md

 {sample}CS\_Legend\_Individual\_Items\_08{sample}

-Combining the **legend()** method of the chart with the {api:anychart.core.ui.Legend#items}items(){api} method of the legend allows creating a fully custom legend where each is item is configured manually.
+Combining the {api:?entry=legend}legend(){api} method of the chart with the {api:anychart.core.ui.Legend#items}items(){api} method of the legend allows creating a fully custom legend where each is item is configured manually.
 The available settings are listed in {api:anychart.core.ui.Legend.LegendItemProvider}anychart.core.ui.Legend.LegendItemProvider{api}.

 ```
 // add custom legend items